nilinykh/01-par-gen/README.md

 ### Generate paragraphs

 1. To generate new paragraphs, run `model/generate.py`.
-This will also calculate evaluation scores (BLEU and CIDEr only at the moment).
+This will also calculate evaluation scores, simply uncomment corresponding lines in the script if you want to get the scores (line ~285, BLEU and CIDEr only are calculated at the moment).
 Generated paragraphs are displayed in the terminal window.

+### Visualise (check paragraphs and images)

+1. Run `visualise.ipynb`, this will run generation script and it provides you with function to see image for which paragraph has been generated.
+You will also see both ground-truth and generated paragraphs.
+How many images to generate paragraphs for, which splits to use, etc. can be changed in `model/generate.py`.

 ### Experiments